hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 ### I am Jeremy Ellis, Twitter <a href="https://twitter.com/rocksetta">@rocksetta</a>
 ### <a href="https://github.com/hpssjellis?tab=repositories"> Github Profile</a>
-### Canadian High School Technology Teacher, with greater than 30 years teaching coding.
+### Canadian High School Technology Teacher, with greater than 30 years experience teaching coding.
 ### Presently teaching Animation, Coding, 3D Printing and Robotics with Machine Learning

-### I started my Data Science interest when I tried to understand why I couldn't play an instrument very well. <a href="https://rocksetta.com/">https://rocksetta.com/</a>.
+### I started my Data Science interests when I tried to understand patterns in music and developed a sing-able music notation. <a href="https://rocksetta.com/">https://rocksetta.com/</a>.
 This project is ongoing  :smile:
 ### In the early 1990's I was designing fully connected Neural Networks using Quick Pascal.
-(Not that hard to program), but they never worked for me, they just kept oscillating between options, So I did other things until Tensorflow was made public in 2015.
+(Not that hard to program), but they never worked, they just kept oscillating between solutions.
+I did other things until Tensorflow was made public in 2015.
+I knew this was something that students would benefit from but has to wait until 2017 when deeplearnJS came out.